April 16, 2019

 If a wall has no cladding or other finish to it the moisture can freely evaporate from the wall material.
 The moisture will accumulate at the base of the wall and will appear to rise as it accumulates.
 However, if it can evaporate from those surfaces there will come a point where the rate of evaporation from the wall is greater than the rate of uptake.
 This zone creates what we often call a tidemark on the wall.
 Under normal circumstances in a conventional 9” thick wall this damp zone is usually only in the bottom couple of courses – perhaps 6-inches (150 mm).
 This is why, in the late 19th century, the Victorians required houses to be built with a physical damp proof course two courses of brickwork above ground level.
 They knew that this was approximately where dampness would naturally evaporate out; the damp proof course was there as a secondary barrier to ensure that if moisture did not evaporate quick enough and tried to rise slightly higher it would not cause an internal problem.
 Therefore, it seems that, from observation logic and understanding of buildings, one can see that true rising damp will only usually occur in the bottom couple of courses of brickwork.

 Of course, there are situations that affect the risk of damp being a problem in the first instance.
 A building constructed in a valley on impermeable soils could find itself sitting in a moist situation for much of the time.
-In these situations, it is far more likely that the walls will never fully dry out at the base and there is a greater risk that moisture could find a way of rising further up the wall.
+In these situations, it is far more likely that the external walls will never fully dry out at the base and there is a greater risk that moisture could find a way of rising further up the wall.
 However, a building constructed on a very permeable subsoil or on the top of a hill will very rarely have water sitting under it for any great length of time because the groundwater will naturally flow away from the building meaning that the walls are not generally sitting in damp soil and are unlikely to become excessively damp anyway.

 Where one has a damp wall, one must first consider whether the wall is likely to be in a damp location, be sitting in wet soil, or in some way exposed to an excessive amount of ground moisture that could then be contained within the base of the wall.
 Over the years I have come across such situations but have found that careful installation of ground drainage and external channels can divert ground water such that the building itself does not remain excessively damp.